 We expect the list of iPhone 11 problems to grow as more people adopt these devices throughout the year.

 Where to Find Feedback

-If you’re thinking about buying an iPhone 11, iPhone 11 Pro, or iPhone Pro Max, or if you already own one, you’ll want to monitor feedback from early adopters.
+If you’re thinking about buying an iPhone 11, iPhone 11 Pro, or iPhone Pro Max, or if you already own one, you’ll want to monitor feedback from owners of these phones.
 This feedback will alert you to potential issues with the hardware and software.

 How to Fix iPhone 11 Problems